Miss Marin County Scholarship Organization

 Each contestant appears on stage in an evening gown of her choice.
 The contestant will be judges on her presentation, confidence and elegance.
 Questions will be of a general nature and will be neither platform-related nor something taken directly from the private interview.
 The objective is to evaluate the contestant’s ability to think on her feet and answer a question of general interest to people her age.

-Step 3: Fill in our Candidate Registration Form
+Step 3: Fill in our Local Registration Form

 Located on this page of our website.

-To be an official candidate, you must also visit the Miss California website and register.
-The registration fee is $35.00.
+To be an official candidate, you must also visit the Miss America website and register.
+The registration fee is $39.99.
 This must be completed before the first day of Miss Marin County rehearsal.

 Powered by Create your own unique website with customizable templates.